 - TRAPS – some veterinary clinics have traps you can borrow, you just have to pay a deposit and you can keep the trap for a set amount of days, it is worth calling your local clinic to enquire.
+TNRQ also have a limited number of traps available for people to borrow (we tend to be using them most of the time), a deposit would need to be paid (QR 200) and the trap must be returned undamaged and clean.
 The best quality traps come from America – Tomahawk traps, they are well worth the investment if you plan to do a lot of trapping.
-TNRQ have a very limited number of traps available for people to borrow, we tend to be using them most of the time, a deposit would need to be paid and the trap must be returned undamaged and clean.

 - BAIT – you need to give cats a reason to enter traps.
 We have found cans of tuna, mackerel, sardines, or other smelly fish to work well.

 - SPOON – to scoop out the bait.

 - NEWSPAPER – to line the bottom of the trap.

 - TRAP LABEL – with space for the date, cat description, exact location where the cat was trapped, also note down any noticeable injuries.